Stateless actor-critic for instance segmentation with high-level priors: Experiments

-To evaluate the feasibility of our approach, we create a synthetic dataset with prominent structured background.
-Our aim is to segment irregular disks on such background using only rule-based supervision.
-We generate the superpixels by the mutex watershed algorithm \cite{DBLP:journals/corr/abs-1904-12654} which we run on the Gaussian gradient image.
-The node features of the superpixel graph were computed through self-supervised pretraining with contrastive loss as described in Appendix \ref{selfsup_pt} and fixed as part of the environment.
+We create synthetic images of circles on a structured background and segment this data using only simple geometric rules.
+Superpixels were generated with the mutex watershed \cite{DBLP:journals/corr/abs-1904-12654} applied to the gaussian gradient of the image.
+Here, we demonstrate that the actor critic can be trained without any direct object-level supervision and apply a simplified setup with a fixed pixel feature extractor, pre-trained through self-supervision (see App.~\ref{selfsup_pt}).

-As we aim to segment disks, we compute the circularity of the segmented objects for the rewards using the Circle Hough Transform \cite{DBLP:journals/corr/HassaneinMSR15}.
-This object-level reward is combined with the global rough estimate of the number of objects in the image to create the reward surface depicted in Fig.~\ref{fig_reward_landscape}.
-The reward for the number of objects provides useful gradient during early training stages: for example, when too few potential objects are found in the prediction, a low reward can be given to what is thought to be the background object.
-On the other hand, if too many potential objects are found, a low reward can be given to all the foreground objects with a low CHT value.
+The object-level reward is based on the Circle Hough Transform (CHT) \cite{DBLP:journals/corr/HassaneinMSR15}.
+It is combined with an estimate for the total number of objects in the image as an additional global reward.
+The global reward gives useful gradients during early training stages: when too few potential objects are found in the prediction, a low reward can be given to the tentative background object.
+If too many potential objects are found, a low reward can be given to all the foreground objects with a low CHT value.
+The surface created by the per-object and global reward is shown in Fig.~\ref{fig_reward_landscape}.
+The exact reward computation can be found in App.~\ref{sec:circle_rewards}.

-In more detail, the object rewards $r_{fg}$ are composed as follows.
-We define a threshold $\gamma$ on the CHT value ($\gamma=0.8$ in the reward surface shown in Fig.~\ref{fig_reward_landscape}).
-Let $c\in [0, 1]$ be the CHT value corresponding to the object and let $k$ be the total number of objects that we expect and $n$ be the number of predicted objects.
-Then Here $\sigma(\cdot)$ is the sigmoid function.
-The input to the sigmoid function is normalized to the interval $[-3, 3]$ which was empirically found to be a good range.
-The rewards are always in $[0, 1]$ here this is split up into $[0, 0.5]$ for the local reward as well as for the global reward.\\ For the largest predicted object we strongly suspect the background object.
-For this object background rewards $r_{bg}$ are calculated by

-Note that this rewards have a large globally calculated part which makes this setup not fit for Method 1.
-It needs some feature representation that already gives a good idea for the clustering.
-The only useful local information in the reward is the CHT value.
-Therefore, if the features have a fairly distinct structure for circles, the agent should be able to find and to correctly cluster them.\\ Fig.~\ref{fig_exp_mws_crcl} shows the output of all algorithm components on a sample image.
-For comparison, we also computed mutex watershed \cite{DBLP:journals/corr/abs-1904-12654} predictions.
+Fig.~\ref{fig_exp_mws_crcl} shows the output of all algorithm components on a sample image.
+We also computed results with the mutex watershed \cite{DBLP:journals/corr/abs-1904-12654}, a typical algorithm for boundary based instance segmentation in microscopy.
 Texture within objects and structured background are inherently difficult for region-growing algorithms, but our approach can exploit higher-level reasoning along with low-level information and achieve a good segmentation.